datawire/ambassador-docs/docs/edge-stack/pre-release/topics/install/upgrade/helm/edge-stack-3.4/edge-stack-3.X.md

 1. **Install new CRDs.**

-   After reviewing the changes in 3.x and confirming that you are ready to upgrade, the process is the same as upgrading minor versions in previous version of $productName$ and does not require the complex migration steps that the migration from 1.x tto 2.x required.
+   After reviewing the changes in 3.x and confirming that you are ready to upgrade, the process is the same as upgrading minor versions in previous version of $productName$ and does not require the complex migration steps that the migration from 1.x to 2.x required.

    Before installing $productName$ $version$ itself, you need to update the CRDs in your cluster; Helm will not do this for you.
 This is mandatory during any upgrade of $productName$.